9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 There are blogs covering traveling on a budget, solo traveling, traveling with young children, and much more.

 There are lots of different ways in which travel blogs can monetize.
-One great option is with a brand partnership, where you team up with a company that wants you to use and promote their travel gear—though it can be tricky to land this kind of deal.
+One great option is a brand partnership, where you team up with a company that wants you to use and promote their travel gear—though it can be tricky to land this kind of deal.

 Many smaller travel blogs rely on sponsored posts from companies looking to promote their product, service, or website.
-Affiliate marketing is another strong option, especially if you’re writing about specific travel-related products.
+Affiliate marketing is another strong option, especially when writing about specific travel-related products.
 One hiking blog I’m really in love with right now is The Adventure Junkies, a great example of this type of blog in action.

 7. Parenting Blogs